 To date, there have been multiple inquiries, inquests, commissions, human rights complaints, and independent reports that have dealt directly or peripherally with systemic causes of violence against Indigenous women and girls in Canada.
-These studies have revealed multiple and compounding social, economic, cultural, institutional, and historical causes that keep Indigenous women and girls vulnerable to generations of violence.
+These studies have

 Many of these studies also make concrete recommendations and point to solutions that have already been put forward but have not been implemented.
 This may be for lack of political or social will, limited funding, or for other reasons.